ToolJet/ToolJet/docs/docs/tutorial/manage-users-groups.md

 3. In the drawer that opens, fill in the user's details:
    - Full Name
    - Email address
+   - User Role:
-   - User Role (Admin, Builder, or End-user)
+      - Admin, Builder, or End-user
       - Optional: Assign to custom groups
+   - Optional: Add user metadata (key-value pairs)
 4. Click **Invite Users** to send the invitation.

 <div style={{paddingTop:'24px', paddingBottom:'24px', textAlign: 'center'}}>
 <img className="screenshot-full" src="/img/tutorial/manage-users-groups/invitemodal-v3.png" alt="Invite user modal" />
 </div>

 An email containing the invite link to join the workspace will be sent to the invited user.
 The status will change from **Invited** to **Active** once the user successfully joins your workspace using the invite link.

 :::tip